stormpath/stormpath-documentation/source/005_auth_n.rst

 	Refresh Tokens are optional.
 If you would like to disable the Refresh Token from being generated, set a ``duration`` value of 0 (e.g. PT0M).

-Generating An OAuth 2.0 Access Token
+Generating an OAuth 2.0 Access Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Stormpath can generate Access Tokens using the above-mentioned OAuth 2.0 **Password Grant** flow.
 Stormpath exposes an endpoint for each Application resource to support the OAuth 2.0 protocol::